tchase56/github_copilot_demo/readme.md

 * Examples
     * "How does authentication work in this project?"
     * "What's causing the memory leak in the data processing function?"
-    * "Add error handling to the payment processing service"

 * Demo
     * In test_codeComplete.py highlight the test_add_floats_precision() pytest and ask, "I don't fully understand this pytest.
 Can you explain it in detail?".